Inventory Triage

 • Up to 20 metadata rows above the header row are skipped automatically

-Not supported: UTF-16 / Unicode files, semicolon or tab-delimited exports, CJK encodings (Shift-JIS, GB2312).
-For any of these, open in Excel and re-save as CSV (Comma delimited) (*.csv).
+Not supported: UTF-16, semicolon / tab-delimited, or CJK-encoded files.
+Open in Excel and re-save as CSV (Comma delimited) (*.csv).

 Common upload errors and fixes